 What California’s Bed Bug Laws Mean

-California Civil Code Section 1941.1 specifically protects tenants from landlord turning a blind eye regarding vermin, which certainly includes bed bugs.
+California Civil Code Section 1941.1 protects tenants from landlords turning a blind eye on vermin, which includes bed bugs.

 California offers protections specifically from bed bugs to renters in several forms.
 Knowing them is important as they are your rights as a renter.